Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 # Bertelsmann Scholarship 2020 Data Track Course Learning Progress
 ------------------------------------------------------------

-#### Hey there,Thanks for coming.
-This a record of my learning progress on the Bertelsman scholarship data track course.
+#### Hey there,Thank you for coming.
+This repository a record of my learning progress on the Bertelsman scholarship data track course.
 It also contains my progress on fulfilling the 60 days of udacity challenge.
 I took the pledge on December 14, 2020 but I could not keep up with it so I decided to start over from the beginning starting on January 26th, 2021.
 I decided to review the entire course in order to refresh my memory and get a little practice in with alteryx before the main nanodegree starts.

 * **Credits:** Unless specified, all images were gotten from Bertelsman scholarship data challenge course: Introduction to Problem Solving with Advanced Analytics Nanodegree Program by Udacity*